Cloth Wipes for Everyone!

 The recent news that the government intends to ban wet wipes, as part of the fight against single use plastic, has caused quite a stir.
-As a society built on convenience, these wipes have become somewhat of a ‘necessity’ and many people have struggled to acknowledge there could be a better alternative.
+As a society built on convenience, these wipes have become somewhat of a ‘necessity’ and many people have struggled to acknowledge there could be a better alternative – and that cloth wipes could hold the answer.
 It’s not just parents who rely on wet wipes, but people who use them for a whole host of other reasons; removing make up, cleaning furniture, washing floors, and so on.

 Wet wipes are having a huge impact on our environment, ecosystems and marine life.
 Huge floating ‘fatburgs’ are causing sewer blockages where fat and wipes bundle together, costing the country millions every year.
 Conservationists report so many wipes along the riverbeds of the Thames that it is fundamentally changing shape.